Project-META/.github/profile/README.md

 ### 3. Apply and Update Configuration

 - For M.P., click the three dots on the script's card, click "Edit Info", turn on the "Globally Enabled" option, and save.
-- For other clients, click "Reactivate Profiles" or similar buttons.
+- For C.V., click "Reactivate Profiles" or similar buttons.

 ### 4. Verify the Configuration